 ABOUT US

-Magnify Mentoring supports, inspires, and connects a global community of women, non-binary, and trans people of all genders who are motivated to have a positive impact with their careers and lives.
+Magnify Mentoring connects and supports people, specifically those from underrepresented backgrounds, who are ambitious and rigorous in their altruism, to have a positive impact with their careers and lives.
 Since starting in 2019, we have grown to a global network of over 500 community members, spanning over 50 countries, and all inhabited continents.
-We are piloting projects to determine the feasibility and effectiveness of expanding our services to support more people with mentorship, specifically those from traditionally underrepresented groups.
+Alongside our programs to support, inspire, and connects a global community of women, non-binary, and trans people of all genders, we are piloting projects to determine the feasibility and effectiveness of expanding our services to support more people from underrepresented groups with mentorship.

 MEET THE TEAM